ACTIVE CUSTOMERS

 For thicker linings, or draperies that will not be pushed back as tightly, we recommend estimating with a slightly different formula, at 2" per pleat + the overlap measurement, for a stackback that is more loose.

-The overlap is an important figure in the above stackback formula, so if you haven't already, learn more about the overlap measurement in another one of our videos linked below (skip to the 1:47 timestamp to focus on the term overlap, defined)
+The overlap is an important figure in the above stackback formula, so if you haven't already, learn more about the overlap measurement in our video linked below (skip to the 1:47 timestamp to focus on the term overlap, defined)

 Previous Post Next Post